Communist Party of Germany

-The Communist Party of Germany (Kommunistische Partei Deutschlands, /de/; KPD /de/) was the major far-left political party in the Weimar Republic during the interwar period, an underground resistance movement in Nazi Germany, and a minor party in Allied-occupied Germany and West Germany during the post-war period until it merged with the SPD in the Soviet occupation zone in 1946 and was banned by the West German Federal Constitutional Court in 1956.
+The Communist Party of Germany (Kommunistische Partei Deutschlands, /de/, KPD /de/) was the major far-left political party in the Weimar Republic during the interwar period, an underground resistance movement in Nazi Germany, and a minor party in Allied-occupied Germany and West Germany during the post-war period until it merged with the SPD in the Soviet occupation zone in 1946 and was banned by the West German Federal Constitutional Court in 1956.

 The construction of the KPD began in the aftermath of the First World War by Rosa Luxemburg's and Karl Liebknecht's faction of the Independent Social Democratic Party of Germany (USPD) who had opposed the war and the Majority Social Democratic Party of Germany (MSPD)'s support of it.

 The KPD joined the Spartacist uprising of January 1919, which sought to establish a council republic in Germany.
 After the defeat of the uprising, and the murder of KPD leaders Rosa Luxemburg, Karl Liebknecht and Leo Jogiches, the party temporarily steered a more moderate, loyal-oppositionist course under the leadership of Paul Levi.
-But he was defeated by the ultra-leftist or putschist wing of the party and resigned and three months later he was expelled from both the KPD and Comintern because of his public critic of the role of the party leadership in the March Aktion of 1921.
+He was defeated by the Marxist Leninist wing of the party and three months later he was expelled from both the KPD and Comintern because of his public criticism of the role of the party leadership in the March Action of 1921.
 During the Weimar Republic period, the KPD usually polled between 10 and 15 percent of the vote and was represented in the national Reichstag and in state parliaments.
-Under the leadership of Ernst Thälmann from 1925 the party became thoroughly Marxist-Leninist and loyal to the leadership of the Soviet Union, and from 1928 it was largely controlled and funded by the Comintern in Moscow.
-Under Thälmann's leadership the party directed most of its attacks against the Social Democratic Party of Germany (SPD), which it regarded as its main adversary and referred to as "social fascists"; the KPD adopted what's known as the 'social fascism' thesis under Stalin's direction.
+Under the leadership of Ernst Thälmann from 1925 the party became thoroughly Marxist-Leninist and more loyal to the politics of the Soviet Union, and from 1928 it was largely influenced and funded by the Comintern.
+Under Thälmann's leadership the party directed most of its attacks against the Social Democratic Party of Germany (SPD), which it regarded as its main adversary and referred to as "social fascists"; the KPD adopted what is known as the 'social fascism' thesis under Stalin's direction.
 This position held that social democracy, particularly the SPD, was objectively a variant of fascism – 'social fascism' – because it supposedly upheld capitalism while providing a façade of workers' representation, considering all other parties in the Weimar Republic to be "fascists".